Lopez, Marlins team on 1-hitter, hand Mets 4th loss in row

+The result was the Marlins’ first winning streak in nearly a month, and ramped-up speculation that Mets manager Mickey Callaway’s job was in jeopardy.

+“I’m coming in tomorrow to manage the New York Mets and I’m going to be enthusiastic about it and I’m going to continue to lead this team to something special,” Callaway said after his team was held to one hit Saturday in a 2-0 loss.

-MIAMI (AP) — Miami starter Pablo Lopez gave up a double on his first pitch, then combined with the Marlins’ bullpen to hold the New York Mets hitless the rest of the way in a 2-0 win Saturday.
+Lopez gave up a double on his first pitch, then combined with the Marlins’ bullpen to hold the Mets hitless the rest of the way in sending New York to its fourth straight loss.

+“I didn’t even have to talk,” Marlins manager Don Mattingly said.
+“He was really good.”

+Lopez (3-5) pitched seven innings and tied a career high with seven strikeouts.
+It was bounce-back performance for the 23-year-old righty after allowing a career-high 10 runs in three innings in his last start on May 10 in New York.

 The Marlins, with the worst record in the majors, beat the Mets for the second straight day after entering the series with a seven-game losing streak.

-The Mets lost their fourth in a row and fell a season-worst four games under .500.
-After getting held to one hit, the loss is certain to ramp up speculation that manager Mickey Callaway’s job is in jeopardy.
+“It’s not a question for me, I think he’s doing a great job,” Frazier said.
+“He can’t go up there and hit.
+He makes the lineup, he puts the guys in at the right time, and we’re not producing.”

 Jeff McNeil sliced the first pitch of the game just inside the left field line for a double, but that was all the Mets managed against Lopez (3-5) and two relievers.

 A crowd of 13,474 saw the Marlins record their first one-hit shutout since four pitchers combined to throw one on May 7, 2017, against the Mets in New York.

-Lopez (3-5) pitched seven inning and tied a career high with seven strikeouts.
-It was bounce-back performance the 23-year-old righty after allowing 10 runs in three innings in his last start on May 10 in New York.
+“(Lopez) threw mistakes and we missed them,” Callaway said.
+“We didn’t the other day.
+It’s not like he made every pitch all night.”

 Tayron Guerrero got four outs and Adam Conley finished for his second save.